 First Lethality item on this list.
 Ignores enemy armor, provides great DPS and some cooldown reduction and a bonus on hit attack.
 Duskblade works best on junglers who want to take their enemy by surprise.
 It can disable one enemy ward which stands close to you even if it was previously invisible.
 If you want to gank lanes often without being seen this can be your deadly friend.

 It synergizes well with champions that have stealth mechanics, that last more than one second, as it allows the player to apply the item’s passive twice in one rotation.
 Examples of such champions are Kha’Zix, Rengar, Qiyana, or Talon.

 Edge of Night: 55 Attack Damage, 250 Health, 18 Lethality

-Active: User can channel this item by activating it.
-If no damage is received during channelling user will receive a shield that absorbs first ability that hits the user.
+Active: Users can channel this item by activating it.
+If no damage is received during channeling user will receive a shield that absorbs the first ability that hits the user.

 Essence Reaver: 70 Attack Damage, 20% Cooldown Reduction, 25% Critical Chance

 Passive: Basic attacks refund 1,5% mana on hit.

 Good Attack Damage, Cooldown Reduction, and Critical Strike Chance.
 Essence Reaver returns mana for every hit landed - weather it is on an enemy or on the structure.
 Useful, if you are playing physical damage champion who can spam abilities, and often runs OOM like Lucian, Sivir or Ashe.